 The average cost of a basic oil change with conventional oil is $32, but you can find low-cost oil changes for as little as $19.
 Higher prices may indicate a better quality of oil, add-ons like filter replacement, or faster service.
 Your vehicle’s owner manual will recommend a type and grade of oil.
 Conventional oil is typically cheapest, followed by semi-synthetic, and then fully synthetic.
 Synthetic oils allow you to go longer between oil changes — 10,000 miles compared to 5,000 with conventional.
 To save the most money on your oil change, don’t be afraid to DIY.

 The right auto insurance can help you care for your car and your finances.
-SoFi teamed up with Gabi so that you can get multiple quotes from top insurers in a matter of just minutes.
+SoFi teamed up with Experian so that you can get multiple quotes from top insurers in a matter of just minutes.
 You’ll receive real apples-to-apples comparisons against your existing policy, using a blend of technology and human interaction.

 Is $100 a lot for an oil change?